Skip to content

 5. executes tools and appends results

-6. retries selected transient failures
+6. retries selected transient failures (400 context-too-long, 429 rate limit, 5xx server errors)

 7. returns when the model emits plain assistant text